Huegoxaga/notes/os/git.md

 - `git submodule deinit <SubmoduleDir>` untrack the submodule
   - `git rm <SubmoduleDir>` delete all related files in the repo

+#### Automation

+- GitHooks
+  - `git config core.hooksPath <path>` update githook folder path
+  - Files in this folder will be triggered in the git workflow based on its name, [click here](https://githooks.com) for a list of file names

 ## Git Large File Storage(LFS)

 - Use Git LFS when a file has size larger than 100MB